April in Key West: Sunshine, Sea Temps, and Slightly Fewer Tourists

 April in Key West is that perfect sweet spot where the average highs aren’t melting your flip-flops, the water temperature is whispering your name, and the tropical storms haven’t RSVP’d to the party yet.

-So whether you’re craving outdoor adventures, epic sunsets, beachside cocktails, or just a few dry days to wander Duval Street in search of the perfect conch fritter, April is a great time to come soak up the sunshine.
+So whether you’re craving outdoor adventures, epic sunsets, beachside cocktails, a good time, or just a few dry days to wander Duval Street in search of the perfect conch fritter, April is a great time to come soak up the sunshine.

 And if you’re looking for a weekly fix of holiday inspiration, we’ve got you covered.
 Come for the pleasant weather, stay for the sunsets, and remember: Key West International Airport is ready when you are.